 Simple texts can hold deep meanings and can point towards multiple subcategories.
 Mentions of locations, dates, locations, people, and companies can provide valuable data.
 The most powerful models are often very industry-specific and developed by companies with large amounts of data in their domain.
 A machine learning model can be trained to predict the salary of a job from its description, or the risk level of a house or marine vessel from a safety inspection report.

 One cool application is forensic stylometry, which is the science of determining the author of a document based on the writing style.
-I’ve trained a simple forensic stylometry model to identify which of three famous authors is likely to have written a text.
-You can try it out here.
+I’ve trained a simple forensic stylometry model with an online demo to identify which of three famous authors is likely to have written a text.

-Amazon Comprehend Medical is using NLP to gather data on disease conditions, medication, and outcomes from clinical trials.
+To name one commercial offering, Amazon Comprehend Medical is using NLP to gather data on disease conditions, medication, and outcomes from clinical trials.
 Such ventures can help in the early detection of disease.
-Right now, it is being used for several health conditions including cardiovascular disease, schizophrenia, and even anxiety.
+Right now, it is being used for several health conditions including cardiovascular disease, schizophrenia, and anxiety.

 IBM has recently developed a cognitive assistant that acts like a personal search engine.
 It knows detailed information about a person and then when prompted provides the information to the user.
 This is positive step toward helping people with memory problems.

-Bag of Words is the simplest model in NLP.
+The bag of words model is the simplest model in NLP.
 When we run a bag of words analysis, we disregard the word order, grammar, and semantics.
 We simply count all the words in a document and feed these numbers into a machine learning algorithm.